top of page

 The address you are registered at determines where you cast your ballot and which county, state, and federal districts you vote for.
 College students in Illinois may register to vote using their home address or from their college address.
 If you are registered under your home address but cannot make it there on Election Day, you may vote by mail.

 Yes.
-Your translator will need to fill out a form when you check in.
+Your translator or assistant will need to fill out a form when you check in.
 They can be a family member or friend.
 They cannot be an employer or a person involved in politics.